Through the Motions is an Urban Fantasy Web Serial Novel written by Walter Williams (a.k.a. Willy Four Eyes).

 It tells the story of Deanna Richardson, a young artist from a quiet suburban town called Sharonia.
 After visiting a nearby consignment shop to sell one of her paintings, she runs into a young witch-in-training who goes by the name "Sol" (not a Stellar Name; it's short for "Marisol").
 When Sol asks for help activating a new magic wand, Deanna accepts the offer, and is eventually given the wand as a gift once they discover Deanna was accidentally "bonded" to the wand during their exchange, preventing Sol from using it.
 Driven by curiosity and an artist's innate thirst for inspiration, Deanna strives to learn more about her new powers and the ins and outs of magic in general.

-The first chapter was posted on February 15, 2019, with new chapters added biweekly.
-The story can be read at the author's website, with mirrors on Royal Road, Archive of Our Own, FictionPress, and Wattpad.
+The first chapter was posted on February 15, 2019, and can be read at the author's website, with mirrors on Royal Road, Archive of Our Own, FictionPress, and Wattpad.

 Tropes used in this story:

 - Awesome Mc Cool Name: Lillian's last name is Silverthorne, an appropriate name for a young woman who runs her own private Wizarding School.
 She is very proud of her family name, and her parents would only bless her marriage when her fianceé told them he'd let her keep her last name.

 - Beginner's Luck: Deanna, who had never seen magic before meeting Sol, is able to (partially) charge Sol's magic wand by doing her own version of the magic dance.
 Subverted in that neither of the girls was aware at the time that they had to touch the wand's Power Crystal to unlock its potential.